MunicipalityOfAnchorage/text-it-helper/docs/README.md

 All endpoints use [basic authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Basic_authentication_scheme) to authenticate.

-### Flow Events
+### Run Results

 ```
-POST /api/v1/flow-events
+POST /api/v1/run-results
 ```

-This endpoint accepts a TextIt flow event, fetches the contact information of the sender, and returns the data as plain text, to use for sending internal emails from TextIt.
+This endpoint accepts a request from a TextIt "Call Webhook" action in TextIt.
+It parses the flow run results, returns them as plain text, and can forward the data to Zapier or Airtable if query parameters are passed.

-Use the "Call Webhook" action in TextIt to post to this endpoint.
+#### Configuration

-Add this payload to the default POST body to include the TextIt Run ID, used to upsert records per a flow run:
+In each "Call Webhook" action, append this payload to the default POST body to include the TextIt Run ID.
+This Run ID used to upsert results that are saved during a flow run:

 ```
   "run", object(